Does the menopause cause memory loss?

 - vaginal dryness

 The type of memory loss linked to the menopause is sometimes described as brain fog.
 You might struggle to focus properly at work or feel unable to concentrate on the plot of a film.
-You could also find it hard to remember peoples’ names, or simply lose your keys more often.
+You could also find it hard to remember peoples’ names, or lose your keys more often.
 This type of memory loss can happen both during the perimenopause phase and the menopause itself.

 Why does menopause cause memory loss?